The question most first-time Saigon travellers don’t ask soon enough

 At this point, we realised:

-- Our bags were the bargaining chips.
+our bags were the bargaining chips

 So we paid him just to end the ordeal, and only then did he pull forward the extra few metres to the hotel entrance — a move that felt both insulting and strangely theatrical.

-We stepped out, sweaty, flustered, and 100% wiser.
+We stepped out sweaty, flustered, and 100% wiser.

 In the years since, we’ve returned to Vietnam many, many times — and that exact situation has never happened again.
-Not once.

-And the reason is simple: we learned.
+And the reason is simple:

-These are the small things that make a city feel less intimidating and more welcoming.
 And Saigon is welcoming — overwhelmingly so — but like any major city, it pays to know the tricks.

 Funny enough, that rough arrival ended up being one of the stories we tell the most.